-RESOLUTION NO. 07-2020 Adopted May 19, 2020
+RESOLUTION NO. 31-2020 Adopted November 17, 2020

-APPROVING AN AMENDMENT TO THE REDEVELOPMENT PLAN FOR THE MISSION BAY SOUTH REDEVELOPMENT PROJECT IN CONNECTION WITH A HOTEL AND RESIDENTIAL DEVELOPMENT ON BLOCKS 29-32; RECOMMENDING ADOPTION OF THE REDEVELOPMENT PLAN AMENDMENT BY THE BOARD OF SUPERVISORS AND SUBMITTING THE RECOMMENDATION, INCLUDING THE REDEVELOPMENT PLAN AMENDMENT, TO THE BOARD OF SUPERVISORS; AND ADOPTING ENVIRONMENTAL FINDINGS PURSUANT TO THE CALIFORNIA ENVIRONMENTAL QUALITY ACT; MISSION BAY SOUTH REDEVELOPMENT PROJECT AREA
+APPROVING AN AMENDMENT TO THE REDEVELOPMENT PLAN FOR THE MISSION BAY SOUTH REDEVELOPMENT PROJECT IN CONNECTION WITH THE DEVELOPMENT OF A MIXED-USE LIFE SCIENCES FACILITY ON BLOCK 43, PARCEL 7 (1450 OWENS STREET); REFERRING THE PLAN AMENDMENT TO THE PLANNING COMMISSION FOR ITS REPORT AND RECOMMENDATION TO THE BOARD OF SUPERVISORS; RECOMMENDING THE PLAN AMENDMENT TO THE BOARD OF SUPERVISORS FOR ADOPTION; AND, ADOPTING ENVIRONMENTAL REVIEW FINDINGS PURSUANT TO THE CALIFORNIA ENVIRONMENTAL QUALITY ACT; MISSION BAY SOUTH REDEVELOPMENT PROJECT AREA

 - WHEREAS, On September 17, 1998, the former Redevelopment Agency of the City and County of San Francisco ("Redevelopment Agency") approved, by Resolution No. 190-98, the Redevelopment Plan for the Mission Bay South Redevelopment Project ("Redevelopment Plan").
 The Redevelopment Agency also conditionally authorized, by Resolution No. 193-98, the execution of the Mission Bay South Owner Participation Agreement ("South OPA") and related documents between Catellus Development Corporation, a Delaware corporation ("Catellus"), and the Redevelopment Agency.
-On November 2, 1998, the San Francisco Board of Supervisors ("Board of Supervisors"), adopted, by Ordinance No. 335-98, the Redevelopment Plan and amended it on July 9, 2013 by Ordinance 143-13 and on March 6, 2018 by Ordinance 032-18; and, - WHEREAS, On February 1, 2012, state law dissolved the former Redevelopment Agency and required the transfer of certain of its assets and obligations to the Successor Agency to the Redevelopment Agency ("Successor Agency"), commonly known as the Office of Community Investment and Infrastructure ("OCII") (Cal.
+On November 2, 1998, the San Francisco Board of Supervisors ("Board of Supervisors"), adopted, by Ordinance No. 335-98, the Redevelopment Plan and amended it by Ordinance Nos.
+143-13 (July 9, 2013), 32-18 (March 6, 2018), 128-20 (July 31, 2020) and 209-20 (Oct.
+1, 2020); and, - WHEREAS, On February 1, 2012, state law dissolved the former Redevelopment Agency and required the transfer of certain of its assets and obligations to the Successor Agency to the Redevelopment Agency ("Successor Agency"), commonly known as the Office of Community Investment and Infrastructure ("OCII") (Cal.
 Health & Safety Code §§ 34170 et seq., "Redevelopment Dissolution Law").
-On June 27, 2012, the Redevelopment Dissolution Law was amended to clarify that successor agencies are separate public entities from the city or county that had originally established a redevelopment agency; and, - WHEREAS, On October 2, 2012 the Board of Supervisors, acting as the legislative body of the Successor Agency, adopted Ordinance No. 215-12 (the "Implementing Ordinance"), which Implementing Ordinance was signed by the Mayor on October 4, 2012, and which, among other matters: (a) acknowledged and confirmed that the Successor Agency is a separate legal entity from the City, and (b) established the successor agency commission, the Commission on Community Investment and Infrastructure ("Commission" or "CCII") and delegated to it the authority to (i) act in place of the Redevelopment Commission to, among other matters, implement, modify, enforce and complete the Redevelopment Agency's enforceable obligations, (ii) approve all contracts and actions related to the assets transferred to or retained by the Successor Agency, including, without limitation, the authority to exercise land use, development, and design approval and the approval of amendments to redevelopment plans as allowed under the Redevelopment Dissolution Law, and (iii) take any action that the Redevelopment Dissolution Law requires or authorizes on behalf of the Successor Agency and any other action that this Commission deems appropriate, consistent with the Redevelopment Dissolution Law, to comply with such obligations; and,
+On June 27, 2012, the Redevelopment Dissolution Law was amended to clarify that successor agencies are separate public entities from the city or county that had originally established a redevelopment agency and that they succeed to the organizational status of the former redevelopment agency to complete any work related to an approved enforceable obligation, Cal.
+Health & Safety Code § 34173 (g); and, - WHEREAS, The Board of Supervisors, acting as the legislative body of the Successor Agency, adopted Ordinance No. 215-12, which, among other matters: (a) acknowledged and confirmed that the Successor Agency is a separate legal entity from the City, and (b) established the successor agency commission, the Commission on Community Investment and Infrastructure ("Commission" or "CCII") and delegated to it the authority to (i) act in place of the Redevelopment Agency Commission to, among other matters, implement, modify, enforce and complete the Redevelopment Agency's enforceable obligations, (ii) approve all contracts and actions related to the assets transferred to or retained by the Successor Agency, including, without limitation, the authority to exercise land use, development, and design approval and the approval of amendments to redevelopment plans as allowed under the Community Redevelopment Law, as amended by the Redevelopment Dissolution Law, and (iii) take any action that the Redevelopment Dissolution Law requires or authorizes on behalf of the Successor Agency and any other action that this Commission deems appropriate, consistent with the Redevelopment Dissolution Law, to comply with such obligations; and,